clementreiffers/fireworkers-docs/docs/the-architecture.md

 ### Install FakeCfApi

-The FakeCfApi is essential if you want to utilize the Wrangler CLI within this architecture.
+The FakeCfApi is essential if you want to use the Wrangler CLI within this architecture.

 Run: `kubectl apply -f https://raw.githubusercontent.com/clementreiffers/fake-cf-api/main/kubernetes/fake-cf-api.yaml`